Aviation fuel: Tax

 The Convention on International Civil Aviation (ICAO) (Chicago 1944, Article 24) exempts air fuels already loaded onto an aircraft on landing (and which remain on the aircraft) from import taxes.
 Bi-lateral air services agreements govern the tax exemption of aviation fuels.
 In the course of an EU initiative, many of these agreements have been modified to allow taxation.
 A motion for a European Parliament resolution on a European Strategy for Low-emission Mobility has stated that "the possibilities for harmonised international measures for kerosene taxation for aviation" needs to be explored.

 A worry is that a local aviation fuel tax would cause increased tankering, where airlines carry extra fuel from low tax jurisdictions.
 This extra weight increases fuel burn, thus a local fuel tax could potentially increase overall fuel consumption.
 To avoid increased tankering, a worldwide aviation fuel tax has been proposed.
 Australia and the United States oppose a worldwide aviation fuel tax, but a number of other countries have expressed interest.

-During a debate in the UK Parliament, the forgone tax income due to the exemption of tax on aviation fuel was estimated at £10 billion annually.
+During a debate in the UK Parliament, the foregone tax income due to the exemption of tax on aviation fuel was estimated at £10 billion annually.

 The planned inclusion of international aviation into the European Union Emission Trading Scheme in 2014 has been called an "illegal tax" by countries including the US and China, which cite the Chicago Convention.